thewca/wca-regulations/wca-guidelines.md

 ## <article-Z><optional><optional> Article Z: Optional Regulations

-- Z4+) [CLARIFICATION] In case of a competitors limit based upon qualification results or rankings in the WCA world rankings of a previously announced calendar date, the organization team must use only one type of result (i.e. single or average/mean).
+- Z4+) [CLARIFICATION] In case of a competitor limit based upon qualification results or rankings in the WCA world rankings of a previously announced calendar date, the organization team must use only one type of result (i.e. single or average/mean).